nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 >Format: **Edit** &lt;index&gt; &lt;to-do description&gt; !

+To add certain task details like start time, simply add their corresponding sections in the command format.

 To remove certain task details like end time, simply leave their corresponding sections in the command format blank.

 >Note: Adding a start time and end time to a to-do will automatically convert your to-do into and event.

 >Note: Adding a end time to a to-do will automatically convert your to-do into a deadline.

+>Note: Adding a start time to a deadline will automatically convert a deadline to an event.

 >Note: Add a date to a to-do will automatically convert your to-do into a deadline with a default end time of 2359 on that date.